 With its progressive framework and community led approach, Drupal Commerce is an interesting choice amongst alternatives.
 Its endless customisation and evolutionary modules are geared towards bespoke ecommerce stores, but does this mean it’s the right choice for you?

 As an experienced Drupal development agency, Versantus has created this Drupal commerce guide featuring the key benefits and disadvantages of this web content management system.
-To discover our range of web application and software development services, click here for more.
-To find out whether Drupal Commerce would be the best approach for your requirements, read on.
+Keep reading to find out whether Drupal Commerce would be the best approach for your requirements.

 What is Drupal Commerce?